North Frisian language: Vowels

 The North Frisian dialects differ from modern Standard German by a more diverse system of diphthongs and consonants.
 All of the dialects have an additional line of palatalizations, which is uncommon for a Germanic language.
 Until recently, an additional number of dental consonants contrasted phonemically with their alveolar counterparts in the dialect of Föhr.
-In general, it can be noted that the insular dialects feature a relatively complicated consonantal system, but the mainland dialects have more diverse vowels.
+In general, the insular dialects feature a relatively complicated consonantal system, but the mainland dialects have more diverse vowels.

 Recently, the phonological system of the North Frisian dialects has been strongly influenced by Standard German and is slowly adapting to its system.

 Current situation

 Officially, the number of North Frisian speakers ranges from 8,000 to 10,000 but linguists propose significantly lower numbers.
 In 2007, Århammar estimated a total of 5,000 speakers inside and 1,500 to 2,000 speakers outside North Frisia proper.
 Exact surveys do not exist.

 North Frisian is an endangered language, as in most places, children no longer learn it.
-In UNESCO's Atlas of the World’s Languages in Danger, North Frisian is classified as "severely endangered".
+In UNESCO's Atlas of the World's Languages in Danger, North Frisian is classified as "severely endangered".
 Exceptions are a few villages on the islands of Föhr and Amrum and the Risum-Lindholm area.
 Especially in the western parts of Föhr, the language community is still relatively common.
 The number of speakers on Föhr and Amrum alone is estimated to around 3,500.
 The other dialects are, in fact, seriously endangered, like Karrharde Frisian, Central Goesharde and Halligen Frisian.

 The elementary and grammar school on Amrum is called Öömrang Skuul and, among other subjects, focuses on teaching the local dialect.
 Fering is also taught in schools on Föhr and the Risum Skole/Risem Schölj in Risum-Lindholm on the mainland is a combined Danish-North Frisian elementary school.